ETS-Next-Gen/writing_observer/docs/workshop.md

 ## Jupyter

 We will not demo this, due to time constraints, but it is possible to run a Jupyter instance with access to our data store (see `ipython_integration.py`, `offline.py`, and `interactive_development.py`).
 We have means to monitor the communication between the python kernel and ipython/jupyter notebook.
 This should allow us to track all analyses which ran, either for family rights audits (how was my data used?) or open science audits (was there p-hunting?).

 This is in the prototype stage; we are not yet using this for data analysis.

+## Dev-ops

+If you browse the devops directory, which has scripts in progress for spinning up a cloud instance and managing flocks of _Learning Observer_ instances.

+## gitserve

+The system can serve static content directly from a git repo.
+This allows us:

+* Have a git hash for which version of static data we're using (and we do include this in cookies / logs!)
+* Have branches (e.g. for AB tests or different uses)

+Some of this can be configured as part of the creds.yaml file.